It happened one night in the Research Park.

 Jurczyk developed a plan to use Starfire technology to scan a farm field and map out local nutrient concentrations and soil properties.
 The farmer can use the map to see where fertilizer needs to be applied, avoiding excess.

 Jurczyk submitted a proposal to the National Science Foundation, which funded further research and development work with a Stage 1 SBIR (Small Business Innovation Research Program) award for precision agriculture.
-The idea has attracted interest from other companies on the Research Park, a local agricultural farming cooperative and the University of Illinois.
+The idea has attracted interest from other companies in the Research Park, a local agricultural farming cooperative, and the University of Illinois.
 Future opportunities for collaborations are a possibility, depending on the outcome.

-Starfire employs industrial plasma engineering technology to do nuclear fusion -- without producing any radioactive materials.
-It is bringing a product to market that makes neutrons to be used for industrial analysis.
+Starfire employs industrial plasma engineering technology to do nuclear fusion without producing any radioactive materials.
+It is bringing a product to market that makes neutrons that are usable for industrial analysis.